Brendon-Coombes/blog/source/_posts/xamarin-set-mac-up-as-build-agent.md

 If you are prompted, you may also need to configure the Mac firewall to allow incoming connections.

 ## Connect from Windows Visual Studio 2017

+From Visual Studio 2017, open (or create) your iOS Xamarin application.
+In the toolbar you should now see the "Pair to Mac" button.
+If you don't see it, you can find it in Tools > iOS > Pair to Mac.

+{% asset_img "pair-to-mac-button.png" "Pair to Mac button in Visual Studio"%}

+When you click the button, if you have set your Mac up correctly; you should see it listed as a Mac available to connect to:

+{% asset_img "pair-to-mac-window.png" "Pair to Mac window in Visual Studio"%}

+Click the "Connect..." button at the bottom left.

+At the prompt, enter your username and password and the dialog will connect to your Mac via SSH.

+During the connecting phase it will check that the correct components are installed before becoming availbale to use, this can take a couple of minutes; but it should only have to do this once.

+When you have connected successfully the "Pair to Mac" button will now have a new icon with a green screen indicating that you are connected to a Mac.